Photos: Pro-Trump Supporters Breach the Capitol Building

 (Photo by SAUL LOEB/AFP via Getty Images)

-Supporters of US President Donald Trump enter the US Capitol on January 6, 2021, in Washington, DC. – Demonstrators breeched security and entered the Capitol as Congress debated the a 2020 presidential election Electoral Vote Certification.
-(Photo by Saul LOEB / AFP)
+Supporters of US President Donald Trump enter the US Capitol on Jan.
+6, 2021, in Washington, DC.

 13/23